Stvff/ArbAsm/README.md

 <instruction mnemonic> <arguments seperated by commata>
 ```
 Arguments are either registers or numbers.\
-When an instruction is executed, its primary result is printed to the screen.
-What its primary result is, is detailed in the 'Instruction mnemonics' section.\
+When an instruction is executed, the number it returns is printed to the screen.
 The notation of both inputs and outputs is little-endian by default, opposite of what is standard in english.
 Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endia` register).

 ### Numbers
 Numbers can be of any length, and must be a continuous string of decimal digits.
 To input the sign of a number, a `+` or `-` can be placed at the end.
 The default is positive.\